Motive for Florida family's massacre may never be known

 He worked as a private security guard and had no criminal history, the sheriff said.

 Officers took Riley to jail in a white jumpsuit later Sunday.
-He appeared downcast, hanging his head and hardly opening his eyes, as reporters asked why he killed the family.
+He appeared downcast, hanging his head and hardly opening his eyes, and didn’t respond when reporters asked why he killed the family.

 “This guy was a war hero.
 He fought for his country,” Judd said.
 Now, ”he’s a cold-blooded killer.”